-A dental bridge can be used to replace one or more consecutive missing teeth.
+A dental bridge is a dental device that dentists use to replace one or more consecutive missing teeth.
+It is made up dental crowns (located on each end) and pontics (the false teeth that are in the middle of the crowns.
+The crowns and pontics are fused together to create a single prosthetic device.
 A dental bridge is typically crafted from dental porcelain to help patients achieve a natural looking smile.
 Traditionally, a dental bridge is anchored into place by adjacent teeth.
 However, for a more secure solution, dental bridges can be supported using dental implants.

 Types of Dental Bridges

 There are several types of bridges to choose from depending on your needs and aesthetic desires.
 Dr. Garpetti or Dr. Hyder will examine your teeth and analyze your smile then recommend the best treatment for you.
 They will choose from one of the following types of dental bridges that will best suite your unique needs.